JosemiChaves9/react-tree-component/README.md

 # OVERVIEW

 This is a simple react tree component, created by Josemi Chaves as a MallorcaBootCamp challenge.
 This tree component it can be infinite, it's also collapsible.
-It will show an arrow where its children, if there's no children will not show anything
+It will show an arrow where its children, if there's no children will not show anything.

 ---